 Assessee: Assessee is you - the unsung hero of this article who diligently pays the premium, and plans to claim tax benefit like a good citizen.

 HUF or Family: Hindu Undivided Family is a family that includes the individual themselves, their spouse, dependent children and parents (need not be dependent).
-The existence of torturous prime time families like the ones in Sasural Simar Ka can confuse the smartest and hence, explanation of this term is in order.
+The existence of torturous prime time families can confuse the smartest and hence, explanation of this term is in order.

 Spouse: Indian government isn’t as hipster as we’d like it to be and spouse actually means what it regularly means - legally married life partner.